SDOS-Winter2021/Team_4_Issue_Management_Portal/README.md

 2. Add your Google Client ID in `imap-frontend/src/Key.js`

-Note: For generating a Google CLient ID, refer to this [link](https://developers.google.com/adwords/api/docs/guides/authentication).
+Note: For generating a Google Client ID, refer to this [link](https://developers.google.com/adwords/api/docs/guides/authentication).

 3. Navigate to `imap-frontend`.